Native American Tribes at Grand Canyon

 Humans have been living at Grand Canyon for at least 4000 years.
 Split twig figurines are the oldest evidence of their presence.
 These animal figurines are a few inches in height, made primarily from twigs of willow or cottonwood.
 They are found in caves below the rim.
-Split twig figurines were fashioned by the people of the Desert Culture.
+The split twig figurines were fashioned by the people of the Desert Culture.

-The ancestral Puebloan people of the southwestern United States made their home in the four corners region, where Utah, Colorado, New Mexico and Arizona share a common point.
+The ancestral Puebloan people of the Southwestern United States made their home in the four corners region, where Utah, Colorado, New Mexico and Arizona share a common point.
 Their record in this region is rich and spans the time period from 200 B.C. to A.D.
 1300.

 The ancestral Puebloan people are believed to be the ancestors of the Hopi people, who inhabit a region east of Grand Canyon.
 The Hopi name for these ancestors is Hisatsinom (hee-SOT-sin-ahm).
 The Hopi people believe they emerged from the canyon and that their spirits rest here.

 Havasupai: Inhabitants of the Inner Canyon

 The Havasupai people inhabit the inner canyon in a region west of Grand Canyon Village.
 In this remote and beautiful corner of the canyon sits the village of Supai and the descendants of a people who have lived within the canyon for several hundred years.
 The village remains accessible only by foot, pack animal or from the river but is still heavily visited each year by tourists.

 Navajo People: Descendants of Athabascan Migrants